 This was the secret, we need to create this discipline.
 We need to follow through on it and be better.

-Self-care for moms when you are an exhausted mother
+Self-care ideas for moms when you are an exhausted mother

 Being a mother of 3 kids I understand the effects of lack of sleep.
 I have felt crazy, literally crazy.
 Foggy brain where I can’t think or my brain feels like it is on a brain delay.